richardagalvez/jekyll-now/about.md

 Beyond that, I enjoy asking new questions and communicating my current understanding.
 I also enjoy learning about subjects I am unfamiliar with and always welcome new challenges.
 I believe that a scientist should investigate whatever problem she or he deems interesting without regard to the norms in their field.
 I truly dislike the notion that one is “wasting their time” if not working on a scientific paper directly related to their previous work.
 I don’t believe the mind works that way and think we should not limit our creativity.

 I have drawn, on countless occasion, inspiration from seemingly unrelated topics.
-For example, I’ve recently been learning about topological data analysis, which draws from my study of sting theory, differential geometry and data science / machine learning.
+For example, I’ve recently been learning about topological data analysis, which draws from my study of string theory, differential geometry and data science / machine learning.
 You can read a review on the subject by Michael Lesnick (a mathematical biologist at the Institute for Advanced Study) [here](https://www.ias.edu/ideas/2013/lesnick-topological-data-analysis).

 The questions I am typically drawn to relate to science, economics, as well as sports statistics.
 You can find a menagerie of random questions I’m trying to answer by checking out [my GitHub](http://www.github.com/richardagalvez).
 I also try to keep a (somewhat descriptive) account of what I’m up to through jupyter notebooks in various repositories (which I’m a big fan of) and a research blog which I update on regular occasion (mostly seems like more philosophical thoughts rather than actual research :) ).
 My blog can be found on this site.